mujx/hakatime/README.md

       HAKA_LOG_LEVEL: "info" # Control the verbosity of the logger.
       HAKA_ENV: "dev" # Use a json logger for production, otherwise key=value pairs.
       HAKA_HTTP_LOG: "true" # If you want to log http requests.
+      GITHUB_TOKEN: "<token>" # If you want to retrieve time spent per commit.
+No extra scope is required.
     ports:
       - "127.0.0.1:8080:8080"
   haka_db: